mbrunetti89/SOFi_CDB_Access/README.md

 2) GetDisplacement - bug fixed:		With this update GetDisplacement works also in load cases where some groups are turned off.

 3) GetBeamReinf - new task:   Returns the reinforcement results for the chosen design load case.

-NOTE

-In some cases the Plug-in needs to be unblocked under properties.